Zsombroo/typeracer_ai/README.md

 ## How to use it

-Open the TypeRacer website
+1. Open the TypeRacer website
-Start the script in a terminal
+2. Start the script in a terminal
-Start a race on TypeRacer and wait for your opponents to join Select the bounding box of the text you should type Move the cursor to the top-left corner of the text and press Ctrl Move the mouse to the bottom-right corner of the text and press Ctrl again If you succeeded, then the script should automatically start typing for you
+3. Start a race on TypeRacer and wait for your opponents to join
+4. Select the bounding box of the text you should type
+    1. Move the cursor to the top-left corner of the text and press Ctrl
+    2. Move the mouse to the bottom-right corner of the text and press Ctrl again

+If you succeeded, then the script should automatically start typing for you!

 The upper limit of the typing speed can be changed with the DESIRED_WPM variable inside the script.